 We have outlined a number of ways that you can actively support our mission of creating a community that practices equity and inclusion.
 We invite you to help us uphold the exceptional level of care and respect that is foundational to our work and that has enabled Listings Project to thrive.

 Our Equity and Inclusion statement was created in an effort to promote and foster collective self-care within our community.
 Recognizing that Listings Project operates at the intersection of three very exclusionary industries (real estate, tech, and art), it was necessary for us to reimagine what equity and inclusion looks like for our community.

-Mayela Rodriguez, our Graphic Designer and Social Media Manager, works closely with the team to create designs for the website, newsletter, and user experience.
+Mayela Rodriguez, our Editorial Designer, works closely with the team to create designs for the website, newsletter, and user experience.
 A self-proclaimed “media-agnostic” artist, Mayela received her MFA from the University of Michigan in Ann Arbor.
-You can learn more about her work at www.mayelarodriquez.com.
+You can learn more about her work at www.mayelarodriguez.com.